horenbergerb/horenbergerb.github.io/_posts/2024-03-03-interesting-links-1600s-math.md

 It's an interesting way of going about things.
 It seems like BC=x, CD=y, so I guess D is the origin?
 I still want to dig in further and figure out exactly what he was doing with this construction.

 You can find the complete letter which defines the folium in [this book.](https://archive.org/details/oeuvresdefermat02ferm/page/128/mode/2up) The full definition starts at the very bottom of page 129.

+Credit also to [this paper](https://www.jstor.org/stable/4145129) which tipped me off to the particular letter before I found the StackExchange post that identified the definition.